iva-stolnik/vue-ha-lovelace-connector/README.md

    * development is separated from HA server and vue cli is not required to be installed on HA server
    * /local/ is /config/www/ directory in HA
    * /config/www/ is exposed to lovelace dashboard, it's starting point on HA server
+   * Idea is to use LitElement to get access it's setConfig method (lovelace requirement)
+        - this retrieves config from lovelace card yaml
+        - LitElement is othervise dumb and serves only as a wrapper for vue component that passes config
+        - whole state management and comunication can be done in vue component
+        - access to Home Assistant state from HA api or socket...

 #### Clone project anywhere you prefer and run: